carbon-utilities/.github/profile/README.md

 Gitloaf is an open-source CDN powered by Node.js that serves files from GitHub with their correct Content-Type headers, unlike the normal GitHub raw content.
 ### Silicon
 A useful, feature rich API with multiple endpoints for all of your desired needs.
 Still in development.
+### Graphite
+Graphite is a feature rich library that allows for seamless integration and ease of access usage of localstorage, allowing for more than what localstorage can do alone.